Skip to content

 What life with Adopt Skye looks like

-Adopt Skye is a medium-sized young adult staffordshire bull terrier dog waiting at Hope Rescue in Pontyclun.
+Adopt Skye is a extra-large young adult staffordshire bull terrier dog waiting at Hope Rescue in Pontyclun.

 Note from the shelter: Separation anxiety, needs gradual building of alone time, reactive to other dogs, requires quiet environment